 What is a D.O.?

-To become an osteopathic physician (D.O.), an individual must be a graduate of one of the nation’s osteopathic medical schools.
+To become a Doctor of Osteopathy (D.O.), an individual must be a graduate of one of the nation’s osteopathic medical schools.
 Applicants to osteopathic medical schools have completed a four-year undergraduate degree, have completed specific science courses, and taken the Medical College Admissions Test (MCAT) just as applicants to allopathic (M.D.) medical schools.
 Read more »